ying531/cfsensitivity_paper/README.md

 ### Batch submission

 Experiments on real data can be submitted in batch mode using bash files in `bash/` folder (might need modification according to the configurations of computing clusters).
-We implement all simulation configurations with seed from 1 to 100, which can be modified as well.
+We implement all simulation configurations with seed from 1 to 100, which can be modified as well (the paper uses 1 to 1000).

 For example, to run all configurations using marginally valid procedure with random seed from 1 to 100, one can direct to `bash/` folder and run the following command: